input-output-hk/marlowe/docs/tutorial-v2.0/introducing-marlowe.md

 ## Marlowe in a nutshell

 Marlowe is modelled on financial contract DSLs popularised in the last decade or so by academics and enterprises such as LexiFi, which provides contract software in the financial sector.
 In developing Marlowe, we have adapted these languages to work on blockchain.
 Marlowe is implemented on the settlement layer (SL) of the Cardano blockchain, but could equally well be implemented on Ethereum/Solidity or other blockchain platforms; in this respect it is “platform agnostic” just like modern programming languages like Java and C++.
-The Meadow online emulator tool allows you to experiment with, develop and interact with Marlowe contracts in your web browser, without having to install any software.
+The Marlowe Playground online emulator tool allows you to experiment with, develop and interact with Marlowe contracts in your web browser, without having to install any software.

 What does a Marlowe contract look like?
 It is built by combining a small number of building blocks that describe making a payment, making an observation of something in the “real world”, waiting until a certain condition becomes true, and so on.